Struggle with getting dinner on the table? Grab our 5 easy family meal recipes!

 These diy yogurt pouches will save you money and are SUPER easy and quick to make!
 Great for the whole family and can be catered to individual dietary preferences, homemade yogurt pouches are the way to go!

 We love making homemade yogurt pouches in our house.
-They are such a nutrient-dense snack for kiddos and healthy homemade toddler snack.
+They are such a nutrient-dense snack for kiddos and one of my favorite toddler snack recipes.

 DIY yogurt pouches are better for your wallet and for the environment because you can use them over and over again.

-And because you can control what goes in (ie – not adding extra sugar), these are great pouches for babies too!
+• Great for babies – Because you can control what goes in (ie – not adding extra sugar), these are great pouches for babies too!
+Serve them for breakfast or alongside a lunch for baby.
+You could even serve this blueberry baby puree as a yogurt pouch and swap the milk for yogurt.

 The best part about homemade yogurt pouches is that you can add whatever you want, just like any toddler smoothie recipe.